 Stand-ins connected to Particle Instancer (rollover image)

 In MtoA, you can export any object as an .ass file.
-A Procedural references the .ass file on disk (or other procedural formats supported by Arnold such as .obj, .dll, .ply, etc).
-Stand-ins allow you to keep your working scene light and workable by deferring the loading of geometry data until render time (when a ray hits the bounding box of the stand-in).
+A Procedural references the .ass file on disk (or other procedural formats supported by Arnold such as .obj, .ply, etc).
+Stand-ins allow you to keep your working scene light and workable by deferring the loading of geometry data until render time.

 An 'Introduction to Stand-Ins' tutorial can be found here.